MakoriNyachaki/Bellabeat-Case-Study---Capstone-Project/README.md

 Bellabeat APP is more than receiving data from all the other products.
 It can be used to achieve more than it was intended to.
 1. The app can be used to set reminders to remind users when they become inactive, or when to undertake a certain activity since from the observations above we found out that the average sedentary active time is 991.2 minute which is almost 17 hrs more than two-thirds of a day.
 2. Can set notifications which will be part of the reminders more especially after identifying your trends and when you are most active to keep you on toes.
 Forexample a notification when your most active time approaches.
 Also the notifications can be used to alert you when something is wrong or your have by-passed an activity.
+3. In addition to the produscts Bellabeat should consider having their watches be used to track down the heart rate.
+This is very important in keeping an eye on the heartrate of the user.

+## Referrence

+1. Healy, G. N., Clark, B. K., Winkler, E. A., Gardiner, P. A., Brown, W. J., & Matthews, C. E. (2011).
+Measurement of adults' sedentary time in population-based studies.
+American journal of preventive medicine, 41(2), 216-227.